rlnq/homework12/README.md

 # Step 3: Prepare deployment.yaml file which will create a Deployment with 3 pods of Nginx or Apache and service for access to these pods via ClusterIP and NodePort.
 > Show the status of deployment, pods and services.
 Describe all resources which you will create and logs from pods

-* Our yaml file [deployment.yaml]() for creation Deployment with 3 pods of Nginx and service for access to these pods via ClusterIP and NodePort.
+* yaml file [deployment.yaml](https://github.com/rlnq/k8s/blob/main/deployment.yaml) for creation Deployment with 3 pods of Nginx and service for access to these pods via ClusterIP and NodePort.
 ```
 kubectl apply -f deployment.yaml -n newkubens
 ```